Economics of Digital Health Technology

 The following convenors help guide SIG activities:

-• Dr. Divya Srivastava, UK (Founder and Lead Convener)
+• Dr. Divya Srivastava, UK (Lead and Founder)